 We look forward to your upcoming mission to the United States in your capacity as the Special Rapporteur on Extreme Poverty and Human Rights.
 We, the Boston Human Rights City Initiative (BHRCI), welcome your input, and thank you for scheduling this visit at a time when it is most needed.

 BHRCI is a budding network of community based organizations, individuals, and academics whose aim is to make Boston a city where human rights flourish, and where all are able to live with dignity.
 Boston’s City Council signed a resolution declaring the city a “human rights city” in 2011.
 Yet, we remain a human rights city in name only.
 Our goal is to see the goals set out in the resolution become a reality.
-We have partnered with several local organizations, including the University of Massachusetts at Boston, Encuentro5, The City School, Global Zero, Northeastern University’s Program on Human Rights and the Global Economy, the Color of Water Campaign, Suffolk Law School’s Indigenous Rights Clinic and former City Council member Charles Yancey, among others, to attempt to transform the city.
-Unfortunately, we are far from achieving this goal Despite Boston’s reputation as a progressive “city on a hill,” rampant poverty and inequality mar the lives of its diverse residentsThe Brookings institution has named Boston the American city with the most income inequality for the year 2014.
+We have partnered with several local organizations, including the University of Massachusetts at Boston, Encuentro5, The City School, Global Zero, Northeastern University’s Program on Human Rights and the Global Economy, the Color of Water Campaign, Suffolk Law School’s Indigenous Rights Clinic, and former City Council member Charles Yancey, among others, to attempt to transform the city.
+Unfortunately, we are far from achieving this goal.

+Despite Boston’s reputation as a progressive “city on a hill,” rampant poverty and inequality mar the lives of its diverse residents:

+The Brookings institution has named Boston the American city with the most income inequality for the year 2014.

 Roughly half of Boston residents who work make less than $35,000 per year.